Solvent: Fire

 Most organic solvents are flammable or highly flammable, depending on their volatility.
 Exceptions are some chlorinated solvents like dichloromethane and chloroform.
 Mixtures of solvent vapors and air can explode.
 Solvent vapors are heavier than air; they will sink to the bottom and can travel large distances nearly undiluted.
 Solvent vapors can also be found in supposedly empty drums and cans, posing a flash fire hazard; hence empty containers of volatile solvents should be stored open and upside down.

 Both diethyl ether and carbon disulfide have exceptionally low autoignition temperatures which increase greatly the fire risk associated with these solvents.
-The autoignition temperature of carbon disulfide is below 100 °C (212 °F), so objects such as steam pipes, light bulbs, hotplates, and recently extinguished bunsen burners are able to ignite its vapours.
+The autoignition temperature of carbon disulfide is below 100 °C (212 °F), so objects such as steam pipes, light bulbs, hotplates, and recently extinguished bunsen burners are able to ignite its vapors.

 In addition some solvents, such as methanol, can burn with a very hot flame which can be nearly invisible under some lighting conditions.
 This can delay or prevent the timely recognition of a dangerous fire, until flames spread to other materials.